-As shown in Fig. 2, the MASCARA time frame is divided into a DOWN period for downlink data traffic, an UP period for uplink data traffic, and an uplink CONTENTION period used for MASCARA control information.
-Each period has a variable length, depending on the traffic to be carried on the wireless channel.
+As shown in Figure 2, the MASCARA time frame is divided into a DOWN period for downlink data traffic, an UP period for uplink data traffic, and an uplink CONTENTION period used for MASCARA control information.
+Each of the three periods has a variable length, depending on the traffic to be carried on the wireless channel.
 The AP schedules the transmission of its uplink and downlink traffic and allocates bandwidth dynamically, based on traffic characteristics and QoS requirements, as well as the current bandwidth needs of all connections.
-The current needs of an uplink connection from a specific MT are sent to the AP through MT "reservation requests," which are either piggybacked in the data MPDUs the MT sends in the UP period, or contained in special "control MPDUs" sent for that purpose in the CONTENTION period.
+The current needs of an uplink connection from a specific MT are sent to the AP through MT "reservation requests", which are either piggybacked in the data MPDUs the MT sends in the UP period, or contained in special "control MPDUs" sent for that purpose in the CONTENTION period.
 At the end of a frame, the AP constructs the next frame, according to the MASCARA scheduling algorithm presented below, taking into account the reservation requests sent by the MTs, the arriving cells for each downlink connection, and the traffic characteristics and QoS requirements of all connections.
 By frame construction we mean the length of the frame and of each of its periods, and the position of the slots allocated to each downlink and uplink connection.
-This information is broadcast to the MTs in the frame header (FH) period at the beginning of each frame (Fig. 2).
-At the boundary between the DOWN and UP periods, the radio frequency (RF) modem must switch between transmit and receive modes, an operation which is assumed to last for a number of slots.
-In the WAND system, this overhead consumes only one slot, and we refer to it as the period overhead.
+This information is broadcast to the MTs in the frame header (FH period) at the beginning of each frame (Figure 2).
+At the boundary between the DOWN and UP periods, the RF modem must switch between transmit and receive mode, an operation which is assumed to last for a number slots.
+In the WAND system, this overhead consumes only one slot, and we refer to it as the "period overhead".

-The physical-layer (PHY) overhead of the wireless medium is considerably larger than that of wired media.
+The physical layer overhead of the wireless medium is considerably larger than that of wired media.
 Hence, efficient data transmission can only be achieved if the length of transmitted data packets is not too small.
-On the other hand, the high bit error rate characterizing the wireless media asks for not-too-large data packets to keep the packet error rate at tolerable values.
-To minimize the PHY overhead, the MAS-CARA protocol uses the concept of a cell train, which is a sequence of ATM cells sent as the payload of an MPDU.
-More precisely, each MPDU consists of an MPDU header, followed by an MPDU payload containing ATM cells generated by the same MT or AP.
-The time required by the physical layer to initiate an MPDU transmission (referred to as physical overhead) plus the time needed to send the MPDU header is equal to one time slot.
-Thus, it is possible to follow the slot-based timing structure, whatever the number of transmitted cells contained in a MPDU.
+On the other hand, the high bit error rate, characterizing the wireless media asks for not-too-large data packets to keep the packet error rate at tolerable values.
+To minimize the physical layer overhead, the MASCARA protocol uses the concept of a "cell train", which is a sequence of ATM cells sent as the payload of a MPDU.
+More precisely, each MPDU consists of a MPDU header, followed by a MPDU payload containing ATM cells generated by the same MT or AP.
+The time required by the physical layer to initiate a MPDU transmission (referred to as physical overhead) plus the time needed to send the MPDU header is equal to one time slot.
+This way it is possible to follow the slot-based timing structure, whatever the number of transmitted cells contained in a MPDU.
 Figure 2 sums up the TDMA frame structure.
 For a more detailed description of the operation of the MASCARA protocol the interested reader is referred to [17].